Merion Station, Pennsylvania: Merion Civic Association

 After World War I, the Merion Civic Association sought to construct a community center in memorial to the 81 men from Merion Station who served in the armed forces during the conflict.
 Eldridge R. Johnson, the founder and president of the Victor Talking Machine Company, donated his house on Hazelhurst Avenue to this cause.
 The house was demolished and a new Merion Tribute House was built on its foundation.
 It was built with careful attention to detail, with Gothic patterns and local stone.
-The stone was shaped on site and window mullions all hand cut to match.
+The stone was shaped on site and window mullions were all hand cut to match.
 The Tribute House is still used today for meetings of the Merion Civic Association and is supported by renting the space for parties or meetings.
 Merion also has its own public elementary school—Merion Elementary of the Lower Merion School District on South Bowman Avenue.

 Institutions

 The institution for which Merion Station was singularly world-renowned was the Barnes Foundation, an important art collection of Impressionist and Post-Impressionist paintings amassed by drug entrepreneur Albert C. Barnes that since the 1920s had been housed in a granite mansion with gardens on Latches Lane.
 The Barnes collection has been moved to a newly designed museum building on Benjamin Franklin Parkway in Center City Philadelphia that includes a replication of Barnes's original gallery in Merion.
-The Barnes Foundation Merion grounds remain open to the public as the Arboretum at the Barnes Foundation.
+The Barnes Foundation Merion grounds remain open to the public as the Arboretum of the Barnes Foundation.